unravelin/ravelinjs/README.md

 ### `ravelin.track.load()`

 Send a page-load event.
-This is automatically triggered when Ravelin is instantiated, but can be invoked again on page navigation.
-Best called after the page title has been updated from the navigation event - so the [Window popstate][popstate] event may or may not be appropriate depending on your framework.
+This is automatically triggered when Ravelin is instantiated, but should be invoked manually after page navigation in a single-page app.
+To ensure the correct page title is collected, call after the page content has loaded - so the [Window popstate][popstate] event may be too early.

 ### `ravelin.track.paste(event: ClipboardEvent)`

 Send a paste event to Ravelin.
-Browsers other than IE8 will automatically listen for pastes into fields and send redacted contents.
+This is done automatically if the paste happens in the same frame Ravelin is instantiated - except on IE8 which does not support paste-event listening at the document level.

+The paste event contains information about where the paste happened and approximate shape of the paste content.
 For example, if a user pastes "h3ll0, wor1d." into a field Ravelin will receive "X0XX0, XXX0X.".
-However, if the pasted content is an `<input type=password>`, any `<input data-rvn-sensitive=true>`, or a child of any `<div data-rvn-sensitive=true>` field we will not include any form of pasted value - only that a paste event occurred.
+However, if the pasted content is an `<input type=password>`, a `<input data-rvn-sensitive=true>`, or a child of any `<div data-rvn-sensitive=true>` field we will not include any form of pasted value - only that a paste event occurred.